 When it comes to real estate investment, there’s a lot to consider.
 If you want to become a better investor, you should be capable of choosing the best avenues into the real estate market.
 Before comitting to an investment, you’ll want to research REITS vs rental properties.

 REITs and direct real estate investing are two flowering investment choices selected by the best real estate agents.
-They are a set of real estate-related assets including residential, commercial, industrial or agriculture real estate.
+They are a set of real estate-related including residential, commercial, industrial or agriculture real estate.
 In this article, we’ll be tackling REITS vs rental property investments, as well as:

 - What is a REIT

 - What is the difference between a REIT and a rental property

 - Why you should invest in a REIT

 - Why you should invest in a rental property

 - The pros and cons of REITS vs rental properties

 First we’ll cover what a REIT is, let’s dive in!